Amasirat/Obsidian/CSharp(.NET).md

 }
 ```

-Instead checking against null everytime you invoke a delegate, you can use *Null-Conditional Operator* to check it automatically. in C#6+ only
+Instead of checking against null everytime you invoke a delegate, you can use *Null-Conditional Operator* to check it automatically. in C#6+ only

 ```C#
 if(CarIsDead)